stelagd/modetrap/README.md

     python modetrap_slider.py 2

 for the two bead case.
+Click on the cases and adjust the sliders to reproduce the frequency spacing patterns shown (the *modetrapping*).